 I can hear you now asking: Can I extract all the words in the corpus?
 Of course, you can; however, if your corpus is really huge, and your training parameters are memory intensive, you might get an out-of-memory error and not be able to continue training or even start it.

 So what is the solution?
 What about increasing the specialized data?
-Here is a suggested method.
+There is a suggested method: Data Augmentation.

 The purpose of data Augmentation here is to increase the size of your limited specialized data.
 In my experiment, I used a statistical approach that is similar to what has been used in Statistical Machine Translation (e.g. Moses) as illustrated by Prof. Philipp Koehn in the chapter, Phrase-based Models, of his book “Statistical Machine Translation”.

 First Step: Extract word alignment of the specialized corpus.
 You can use tools like fast_align, eflomal, or efmaral.
 You can use any of them as a word aligner which takes an input of parallel sentences, and produces outputs in the widely-used “Pharaoh format”.

 neue modelle werden erprobt ||| new models are being tested